cllu/Semantic-Resume/README.md

 - the markup for the university is a bit of complicated, however it is not hard to understand. we tell a machine that we are an alumni of the defined EducationalOrganization, which has the given name and url link.

+Why the bother marking up the HTML?
+And what the hell is schema.org?
+Well, believe or not, this kind of markup is already everywhere.
+Go to a YouTube page and check its source code.
+Search engines need to understand the Web better so they can improve the search result quality, that's why they join together to promote the semantic markup.
+From my point of view,
+  after four years of digging information from text during my PhD study, I believe that [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) is a better solution.
+As you can see, currently schema.org has limited support for describing a person, however, that is already a good start.

 ### Develop